-A DOLLAR'S WORTH Clip this coupon and mail it with \$1 for a six weeks' trial subscription to THE CHRISTIAN SCIENCE MONITOR Published by The Christian Science Publishing Society Boston, Massachusetts, U. S. A. In it you will find the daily good news of the world from its 750 special writers, as well as departments devoted to women's and children's interests, sports, music finance, education, radio, etc. You will be glad to welcome into your home so fearless an advocate of peace and prohibition.
-And don't miss Snubs, Our Dog, and the Sundial and the other features.
+A DOLLAR'S WORTH Clip this coupon and mail it with \$1 for a six weeks' trial subscription to THE CHRISTIAN SCIENCE MONITOR Published by THE CHRISTIAN SCIENCE PUBLISHING SOCIETY Boston, Massachusetts, U. S. A. In it you will find the daily good news of the world from its 750 special writers, as well as departments devoted to women's and children's interests, sports, music finance, education, radio, etc. You will be glad to welcome into your home so fearless an advocate of peace and prohibition.
+And don't miss Snubs, 'Our Dog, and the Sundial and the other features.
 THE CHRISTIAN SCIENCE MONITOR, Back Bay Station, Boston, Mass.
-Please send me 1 six weeks' trial subscription.
-I enclose one dollar (\$1 WANT ADS PAY-PHONE 80.
+(Name, please print) WANT ADS PAY-PHONE 80.

-Baby Contest Not Hurt by Depression

-Talk of depression or changes in the administration of national politics have not affected Walton's 14th Annual Baby Contest which coened
+Baby Contest Not Hurt by Depression Talk of depression or changes in the administration of national politics have not affected Walton's 14th Annual Baby Contest which opened Nov.

-Nov.
 5 and closes Nov.
-19.

-Mr. Walton says that he is anticipating an unusual patronage this year for this event.
-There has never been a time when there were prettier babies and more of them and then again Mr. Walton is perhaps better equipped to do an quality of work and is willing to do the very best for the minimum charges possible.
-But those who have ratronized Walton's Studio in the past never worry about the quulity of his work.
+19. Mr. Walton says that he is anticipating an unusual patronage this year for this event.
+There has never been a time when there were prettier babies and more of them and then again Mr. Walton is perhaps better equipped to do an unusual quality of work and is willing to do the very best for the mimimum charges possible.
+But those who have patronized Walton's Studio in the past never worry about the qaulity of his work.
 He urges mothers to list their babies early so that proper attention may be given to their photographs.
 It takes time, he says, to make good picture.
 How One Woman Lost 10 Lbs. in a Week Mrs. Betty Luedeke of Dayton writes: "I am using Kruschen to reduce weight-I lost 10 pounds in one week and cannot say too much to recommend it."
 To take off fat easily SAFELY and HARMLESSLY - take one half teaspoonful of Kruschen in a glass of hot water in the morning before breakfast, go lighter on fatty meats, potatoes, butter, cream and pastries-it is the safe way to lose unsightly fat and one bottle that lasts 4 weeks costs but a trifle.
 Get it at Moore Drug Co. or any drug store in America.
-If this first bot-tle fails to convince you this is the safest way to lose fat - money But he sure and get Kruschen Salts-immitations are numerou and you must safeguard your health.
-Baby contest:
+If this first bot-tle fails to convince you this is the safest way to lose fat - money But be sure and get Kruschen Salts-immitations are numerous and you must safeguard your health.
+Baby contest!